preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Providing Already Pre-Processed Data

 Alternatively, if you have already preprocessed some or all of your raw data, you can provide these already-existing files as inputs directly to the QAP pipelines via your subject list manually.
-If these files were processed using the CPAC software package, there is a script named *qap_cpac_output_sublist_generator.py* which will create a subject list YAML file pointing to these already generated files.
+If these files were processed using the C-PAC software package, there is a script named *qap_cpac_output_sublist_generator.py* which will create a subject list YAML file pointing to these already generated files.
 The QAP pipelines will then use these files and skip any pre-processing steps involved in creating them, saving time and allowing you to use your own method of processing your data.

 Below is a list of intermediary files used in the steps leading to the final QAP measures calculations.
 If you already have some of these processed for your data, they can be included in the subject list with the label on the left.
 For example, if you've already deobliqued, reoriented and skull-stripped your anatomical scans, you would list them in your subject list YAML file like so: